yerzham/dotfiles/NVIDIA.md

 env = WLR_NO_HARDWARE_CURSORS,1
 ```

-Alternatively, set it for a executable wrapper (probably a better choice):
+Alternatively, set it for an executable wrapper (probably a better choice):
 ```
 #!/bin/sh